Monday, August 26, 2013

 The other thing left to determine is who Lena’s parents were.
 The records I’ve already located tell us quite a bit about them.
 They were both born in Illinois, and were living in Belleville, Illinois when Lena was born, just a half-hour drive from St. Louis.

 I started searching for a Magdelene Rose Schmidt born in Belleville around 1891, and uncovered a census listing that looks likely to be Lena’s family.
 This is not conclusively proven at this time, but is a strong possibility.
 The 1900 census lists the family of Howard and Elizabeth Schmidt of Belleville, Illinois, along with their 7-year old daughter, Magdaline.
 Magdaline was the youngest of ten children, with her parents being in their 40s at the time of her birth.
 Further research into this family reveals that the father’s name was actually Herman, not Howard, and the mother’s full name was Elizabeth “Elisa” Bosch.
 Herman Schmidt died on December 14, 1913, just a month after Lena Schmidt married Harry Laun in St. Louis.
-Hermann and Elisa’s parents all came from Germany.
+Hermann and Elisa’s parents were German immigrants.

 I have two question marks surrounding this family.
 The first is that Magdaline Schmidt’s birth is listed as September 1892, when Lena Laun Hook’s death certificate establishes her birth as being September 1891.
 This doesn’t necessarily mean it isn’t the right person, but it warrants some additional investigation.
 After all, two of the census records listing the person we are certain is Lena record her year of birth as 1893, so there is some overall discrepancy about her birth date.
 There is further research to be done before Lena's parentage can be proven.